open-policy-agent/opa/docs/docs/debugging/index.md

 > data.ex.p
 ```

-Pairing the flag with strict built-in errors above is deliberate.
-By default a
+Pairing the traceback with strict built-in errors above is deliberate.
+By
-failing built-in leaves the expression undefined rather than raising, so there
+default a failing built-in leaves the expression undefined rather than raising,
-is no error for `--stack-trace` to annotate.
-Conflict and type errors need no
+so there is no error to annotate.
+Conflict and type errors need no second flag,
-second flag, and `opa test` does not surface built-in errors at all today.
+and `opa test` does not surface built-in errors at all today.

 Unlike `--explain`, a traceback only describes the state at the point of failure, so it stays
 short even for policies that evaluate a lot of expressions.